infrahq/infra/docs/getting-started/quickstart.md

 infra keys add connector-key connector
 ```

-Next, use this access key to connect your first cluster via `helm`. **Note:** this can be the same cluster used to install Infra Server in step 2.
+Next, use this access key to connect your first cluster via `helm`. **Note:** this can be the same cluster used to install Infra in step 2.

+Prepare your values:

 * `connector.config.name`: choose a name for this cluster
 * `connector.config.server`: the same hostname used for `infra login`
 * `connector.config.accessKey`: the key created above via `infra keys add`

+Install the Infra connector via `helm`:

 ```
 helm upgrade --install infra-connector infrahq/infra \